Delaware State Flag

 History of the Delaware Flag

 The Delaware State Flag features a blue background.
 The central feature of the flag is a buff-colored diamond with Delaware's Coat of Arms emblazoned upon the center.
 The Coat of Arms features a shield with horizontal blue, white, and green stripes and contains a sheaf of wheat, an ear of corn, and an ox.
 Supporting the shield on the left-hand side is a farmer and on the right-hand side is a soldier.
 At the top of the shield there is a ship and below the shield is a banner with the state motto, "Liberty and Independence."
-Below the diamond is the date, December 7th, 1787, which was the date when Delaware became the first state to ratify the US Constitution.
+Beneath the diamond, the date, December 7th, 1787, is emblazoned in white; This was the date when Delaware became the first state to ratify the US Constitution, which is a major point of pride for the state.

-The blue and buff colors on the flag pay homage the colors of the uniform worn by General George Washington.
+The blue and buff colors utilized in this flags design pay homage the colors of the uniform worn by George Washington during his time as a General in the United States Army.
 The ship at the top of the shield represents the ship building industry in Delaware.
 The corn, wheat, ox, and farmer represent the significance of the agricultural industry to the economy of Delaware.
-The wheat sheaf and ear of corn also pay homage to the crests of Sussex and Kent Counties during the time.
+The wheat sheaf and ear of corn also pay homage to the crests of Sussex County and Kent County at the time that the flag was originally designed.
 The soldier signifies the role of the military in the Revolutionary War.
 The diamond formation in the center of the flag refers to Thomas Jefferson's nickname for the state, "The Diamond State."
 Jefferson referred to Delaware as a "jewel among the states" due to its ideal location.
-The Coat of Arms was adopted on January 17th, 1777 and the current Delaware State Flag was adopted on July 24th, 1913.
+The current Delaware Coat of Arms was adopted on January 17th, 1777, while the current Delaware State Flag was adopted on July 24th, 1913.

 Delaware is the second smallest state in the nation and is located in the Northeastern region of the United States.
 It shares borders with New Jersey, Pennsylvania, Maryland, and the Atlantic Ocean.
 The capital city is Dover.
 Delaware was named after the Delaware River which was named after Thomas West, 3rd Baron De La Warr, who was an English Nobleman.
 Delaware is divided into three counties which are New Castle County, Kent Country, and Sussex County.